pimcore/pimcore/doc/Development_Documentation/04_Assets/03_Working_with_Thumbnails/05_Document_Thumbnails.md

 }
 ```

-> This feature requires Ghostscript and LibreOffice on the server installed.
+> This feature requires Ghostscript and Gotenberg on the server installed.